Informed Hybrid Zonotope-based Motion Planning Algorithm: Informed hybrid zonotope-based motion planning with space decomposition

-Having decomposed the free space into convex leaves as shown in Figure~\ref{fig:overview}(b), we must establish connectivity relationships to identify feasible paths.
-This adjacency information, visualized in Figure~\ref{fig:overview}(c) forms the foundation for our dimension-reduced sampling strategy.
+Having decomposed the free space into convex leaves as shown in Figure~\ref{fig:overview}(b), we next establish connectivity relationships to identify feasible paths.
+This adjacency information, visualized in Figure~\ref{fig:overview}(c), forms the foundation for the dimension-reduced sampling strategy.

-When representing obstacle-free environments using hybrid zonotopes, the complex non-convex space decomposes into simpler convex regions called "leaves," each corresponding to a specific configuration of binary variables.
-The critical insight for path planning is identifying which regions are adjacent—sharing boundaries where paths can transition smoothly between them.
-This adjacency information creates a structured roadmap for navigation, enabling focused sampling on region boundaries rather than uniform space exploration and guaranteeing collision-free paths within each convex region.
+In the hybrid zonotope representation of obstacle-free environments, the nonconvex space decomposes into simpler convex regions termed leaves, each corresponding to a specific configuration of binary variables.
+The key observation for path planning is that adjacent regions share boundaries across which paths can transition smoothly.
+This adjacency structure yields a structured roadmap for navigation, enabling focused sampling on region boundaries rather than uniform volumetric exploration, while guaranteeing collision-free paths within each convex region.

-\begin{remark} Given a hybrid zonotope $\mathcal{Z}_h = \langle G^c, G^b, c, A^c, A^b, b \rangle$ as defined in Definition \ref{def-hybridZono}, we can decompose it into a collection of constrained zonotopes and establish their connectivity through the following:
+\begin{remark} Given a hybrid zonotope $\mathcal{Z}_h$ as in Definition~\ref{def-hybridZono}, it can be decomposed into a collection of constrained zonotopes whose connectivity is established as follows.